-While tipping your movers is technically optional, consider the nature of the work and how hard movers work to get your stuff from point A to point B. Your movers are doing difficult work to get the job done.
+You don’t have to tip professional movers.
+That said, it takes effort to get your belongings from point A to point B — your movers are working hard to get the job done.
 We’re talking moving your grand piano up the staircase in the heat of summer difficult.
-Movers are a part of the service industry and tipping is the best way to show your appreciation for all of their hard work.
+Movers are part of the service industry.
+So tipping is the best way to show your appreciation for all their hard work.

 Did your movers provide white-glove customer service?

-- Did your movers arrive on time?
+Did they arrive on time?

-- Did your movers remain polite and professional throughout the entire process?
+Were they polite and professional throughout the entire process?

 Did your moving company charge extra for challenging work?